AndreasUrlberger/AndreasUrlberger.github.io/content/projects/elevate_ur_desk/index.md

 ## Some Issues

-Apparently, the latest version of the gearbox has some issues with resonance frequencies.
+Apparently, the latest version of the gearbox has some issues with resonance frequencies, which cause quite some noise at certain speeds. 😅

 {{< youtubeLite id="RDbMEwErgc8" label="Gearbox Noise Issue" >}}